pbroschwitz/teal/README.md

 ## Referencing Components

 You can also think about a `.tl` file as kind of custom HTML element with custom attributes.
-If you use a tag name that contains at least one slash, Teal will interpret it as path, resolve it and render the specified file:
+If you use a tag name that starts with either `/`, `./` or `../` Teal will interpret it as path, resolve it and render the specified file:

 ```
 div {